 Mysore Pak is one of the most popular South Indian sweets.
-Made with ghee, gram flour, and this popular sweet my sound simple, but in fact, has royal origins.
+Made with ghee and gram flour, this popular sweet may sound simple, but in fact, has royal origins.

 Mysore Pak was created in 1935 in the palace of King Krishnaraja Woderyar in Mysore by his chef Kaksura Madappa, while he was experimenting with sweets for the king.

 While it is indisputably delicious, the Mysore Pak is rich and known for the heavy use of ghee.
 While it is sometimes called Indian “cake,” this sweet is soft and has a crumbly texture with a light golden-brown color.
 Commonly served at many festivals and celebrations, the Mysore Pak is an iconic South Indian sweet.

 Light, delicate, and flavorful, the milk peda is a simple yet scrumptious dessert found in most sweet boxes or commonly whipped up at home.

 Milk peda is Indian fudge made from milk, commonly off-white or cream color.
 It is spherical in shape with an assortment of toppings, including almonds and pistachios.

 Its deliciousness lies in its simplicity.
 Milk peda is soft and light, with a slightly crumbly texture.
 Every bite is rife with flavor, sweetness, and a taste of home, as nearly every household has its own version of the milk peda.